SAP/curated-resources-for-domain-driven-design/README.md

 ## DDD Kata

+We believe DDD is something that you must practice yourself to properly understand.
-If you want to try out DDD in your team, we came up with a [DDD Kata](ddd-kata.md).
+If you want to try out DDD in your team, we came up with a [DDD Kata](ddd-kata.md) that allows you to get hands-on experience.
-Give it a shot.
+Give it a shot!

 ## Support, Feedback, Contributing